cs1302uga/cs1302-gallery/README.md

   receive points for this requirement, you should support at least one theme in addition to your application's default theme.
 HINT: You may want to explore having muliple CSS files for your application and loading/applying them as needed to facilitate this requirement.
+Please see the [Useful Links](#appendix---useful-links) appendix for reference material regarding styling.

 ### Non-Functional Requirements